cmu-sei/redemption/README.md

 This is the Redemption of False Positives project.

-Some useful commands are below, for working with this code.
+There are some useful commands below for working with this code.

 ## Build instructions